Stitch Along with the 12-Day Advent Embroidery Kit: Frost & Flora Bauble

 NOTE: I’ll start posting video links from December 1st, adding a new one every other day as they’re shared on social media.

-What You Need
+What Else You’ll Need

 The 12 Days of Stitching